ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_indexer_plugin_for_econtent.md

     {
         foreach ($econtentData['data_map'] as $attribute) {
             if ($attribute['attribute_name'] === 'ses_datamap_additional_data ') {
-                // Please note that if the stored attribute is a string the value will be in a field name data_text
+                // If the stored attribute is a string, the value will be in a field name data_text
                 $additionalData = unserialize($attribute['data_text']);
                 if (
                     is_array($additionalData) &&